Next Generation Buried Object Scanning Sonar (BOSS) for Detecting Buried UXO in Shallow Water

 Dr. Jason Sara | Edge Tech

-The objective of this work will be to improve the ability to remediate underwater sites by developing a system for the detection and classification of proud, partially buried, and buried ordnance in shallow water (<5m).
-The focus of this research is to develop algorithms and to design an acoustic array that will image buried UXO with sufficient detail to measure their length, diameter, and shape.
-Those metrics can be used as features for a standalone UXO classifier or as an input constraining the solution of a classifier using acoustic color map features.
-This enhanced Buried Object Scanning Sonar (BOSS) technology will increase the probability of detecting and classifying objects that have settled or have been buried in shallow water sites.
+Detection and identification of underwater Unexploded Ordnance (UXO) is a significant problem in remediation efforts at formerly used defense sites.
+Presently there is no system available that can accurately survey and map the location of UXO at underwater sites and reliably discriminate UXO from debris.
+The UXO survey problem is complicated by a wide range of targets as well as clutter both natural and man-made.
+The objective of this work was to improve the ability to remediate underwater sites by developing a system for the detection and classification of proud, partially buried, and buried ordnance in shallow (< 5 m) and moderate depth (< 100 m) water.
+The focus of this research was to develop algorithms and design an acoustic array that will image buried UXO with sufficient detail to measure their length, diameter, and shape.
+These metrics can be used as features for a standalone UXO classifier or as an input constraining the solution of a classifier using acoustic color map features.
+This improved Buried Object Scanning Sonar (BOSS) technology, which is the EdgeTech BOSS (eBOSS), will increase the probability of detecting and classifying objects that have settled or have been buried in shallow water sites.

 The BOSS systems are a family of low frequency penetrating imaging sonars that employ a wing that is populated with an array of hydrophone sensors, which uses synthetic aperture sonar beamform processing to create a 3D image of buried objects.
 The eBOSS is the successor to the original BOSS systems and is free from the International Traffic in Arms Regulations restrictions that limited the application of the original BOSS systems.
 The eBOSS consists of newly developed hardware and software created using internal funding.